nmwsharp/recipes/content/post/Focaccia.md

 Knead lightly to degas, and place in refridgerator overnight.

-This makes roughly triple what is needed for the focaccia.
+This makes roughly double what is needed for the focaccia.
 Store in the fridge for up to 3 days, or in a bag in the freezer for up ot 3 months.

 **Bake day**: (t-minus 3-4 hours)

-Grab 150g of biga, let it warm up if you have time (but if not, that's fine).
+Grab 230g of biga, let it warm up if you have time (but if not, that's fine).

 Add flour, yeast, water, oil, and honey.
 Mix until combined, then work for 5-10 minutes.
 Should be soft and easy to work but not too sticky.